 The United States of America offers an immigration program for those seeking to invest and immigrate to the country.
 Offering plenty of socioeconomic benefits, the United States is an ideal choice for immigrants seeking a better life.

-Benefits include better employment opportunities, better higher education and health systems, and overall improved standards of living.
+Benefits include better employment opportunities, higher education and healthcare systems, and overall improved standards of living.

 9.834 million km2